 In 2017 I have figured out what variable rate meant as my payments started to go up.

-Bank of Canada has raised the rates pretty fast and in 2019 and my interest rate shot to 3.50%.
+Bank of Canada has raised the rates pretty fast and my interest rate shot to 3.50% in 2019.

 It was this time when a friend of mine got a 2.65% 5-year fixed rate while I was fretting over my 3.50% variable.